 The Family Education Rights and Privacy Act of 1974 (FERPA) gives students the right to control access to their educational records.
 Information about FERPA is printed in the Student Handbook and the College Catalog, and a full copy of the act is available to you from the Office of the Registrar.

-The Registrar’s Office is located in Mercy Hall.
+The Registrar’s Office is located in Scully Hall.

 FAX: (207) 893-7701